suprachakra/RoutIQ/docs/20_Supply_Management.md

-# Supply Management and Driver Economics Beyond Incentives
+# Supply Management and Driver Economics

 Strategies to optimize driver compensation, fleet supply, and incentive programs to maximize operational efficiency and reduce costs.